Leverage Hugging Face’s TGI to Create Large Language Models (LLMs) Inference APIs – Part 2

 If you haven’t already, go back and read Part 1 of this series.
 In this guide we take a look at how you can serve multiple models in the same VM.

-In this part of the series we look at how you can leverage larger VM instances and pick and choose what GPUs each model is using.
+In this part of the series we look at how you can leverage larger VM instances and pick and choose which GPU each model is using.

 Tools needed